 You are here

-We are currently still accepting applications for the 2016 academic year.
+We are no longer accepting applications for Fall 2020.

 - A bachelor's degree from a regionally accredited college or university.
 The bachelor's degree should include a solid background in the liberal arts (courses in the arts, humanities, and behavioral and social sciences).
 Applicants should be knowledgeable about diverse cultures, social problems, social conditions, and the social, psychological, and biological determinants of human behavior.